 Featured Image

-LTL Shipping, also known as Less Than Truckload shipping, is a go-to solution for many small to medium-sized businesses, providing cost-effective transportation for their goods.
-The process of LTL shipping, or LTL delivery as it is also known, can seem complex especially for new users.
-To help clarify 'what is LTL freight' and the journey it takes, we've created this comprehensive guide to explain the stages of LTL shipping.
+LTL Shipping, also known as Less Than Truckload shipping, is a popular and cost-effective transportation solution for many small to medium-sized businesses.
+The process of LTL shipping or LTL freight delivery, as it's also referred to, might seem complex for new users.
+So, what exactly is LTL freight, and how does the journey of an LTL shipment unfold?
+In this comprehensive guide, we shed light on the key stages of the LTL freight shipping journey, to help you understand and leverage the benefits of LTL delivery

 A common misconception about LTL freight is that it's collected from one location and delivered directly to another.
 In reality, an LTL freight shipment usually undergoes at least six forklift moves and is transported on a minimum of three different trucks before reaching its destination.
 This is because LTL freight shares trailer space with other consignments, creating a journey that includes multiple stops and requires detailed logistic planning.